Introduction

 - Disposal of fluids used in the production of wells in the subsurface

-Larger quakes (greater than 5) are probably from basement adjustments in the Pre Cambrian rocks, which mean they are more likely “Tectonic” in their origin.
+- Larger quakes (greater than 5) are probably from basement adjustments in the pre-Cambrian rocks, which means they are more likely “Tectonic” in their origin.

 - Tectonic adjustments to basement faults because of regional stress fields